IBM/aspera-cli/docs/README.md

 > If you are scripting or automating transfers from the command line, `ascli` is the right choice.
 > If you are developing an application, prefer the APIs or SDKs instead.

-The `ascli` tool is designed for command-line interaction with IBM Aspera products, enabling users to execute remote commands and perform file transfers efficiently.
+`ascli` is designed for command-line interaction with IBM Aspera products, enabling users to execute remote commands and perform high-performance file transfers.
-It supports both interactive terminal operations (e.g., maintenance tasks on VT100-compatible terminals) and scripting use cases (e.g., batch jobs via shell scripts or cron).
+It supports both interactive terminal operations (e.g., maintenance tasks on VT100-compatible terminals) and scripting use cases (e.g., batch jobs via shell scripts or `cron`).

 Internally, `ascli` integrates several components: